t-mart/mousehole/README.md

   in seconds between checks.
 - `MOUSEHOLE_STALE_RESPONSE_SECONDS`: _(Default `86400` (1 day))_ The number of
   seconds after which a MAM response is considered stale.
-This ensures that we're still talking with MAM at some regular interval and are detecting out-of-band changes to the cookie.
+This ensures that Mousehole is still talking with MAM at some regular interval and is detecting out-of-band changes to the cookie.

-## First-time Setup (or if cookie gets out of sync)
+- `TZ`: _(Default `Etc/UTC`)_ The timezone for displaying localized times.

+## Setting Your MAM Cookie

 When running this service for the first time (or if the cookie gets out of sync), you need to set the Mousehole's cookie manually.